When Should Contractors Use an Umbrella Company?

 When should you use an umbrella company?

 You should use an umbrella company when your agency requires it, when you’re inside IR35, or when you want employment rights without running your own limited company.
 Since April 2026, Joint and Several Liability rules have pushed more agencies to mandate umbrella working.
 For many contractors, umbrella is no longer a choice.
-It’s a condition of the contract.
+It’s part of the contract.

 When your agency mandates umbrella working